Slick Vlhova Beats Shiffrin At Levi Slalom - UrduPoint

 A three-time overall World Cup champion, Shiffrin finished fourth behind Vlhova for last season's big crystal globe after focusing purely on slalom and giant slalom.

-"It was almost perfect, especially after the past few weeks.
-To win you need to go all in, I'll try and race a bit cleaner tomorrow.
-But being on the podium already is great," said Shiffrin.

-The 26-year-old from Colorado has won the slalom at the Finnish ski station of Levi four times in her career but is recovering from a back injury she picked up in Soelden last month.
+The 26-year-old from Colorado has won the slalom at the Finnish ski station of Levi four times in her career but is recovering from a back injury she picked up in Soelden.